NFL players approve labor deal, including 17-game season

 Among those gains:

-Adding two playoff teams was not part of the bargaining process; the owners can do so without union approval.
-That is expected to occur this season, with only the top team in each conference getting a wild-card bye.
+Adding two playoff teams was not part of the bargaining process, but the owners were able to do so without union approval.
+That will occur this season, with only the top team in each conference getting a wild-card bye.

 With labor peace for the rest of the decade, the NFL now will turn to negotiating new deals with its broadcast partners.
 Results of that, including digital media, should, as Winston mentioned, substantially grow the financial pie.